In your essay, you will state an opinion about an academic topic and persuade readers to agree with your opinion.

 Complete the outline below by filling in the six blanks.
 You may need to write phrases or sentences to show your ideas.
 You may also need to fill in the missing cohesive devices to show the relationship between the ideas.

 TH = thesis statement, TS = topic sentence, CC = counterclaim, R = rebuttal, RTH = restated thesis statement

-Make an outline for a persuasive essay that answers the prompt below.
+Make an outline for an argumentative essay that answers the prompt below.

-Prompt: What is the best mode of transportation?
+Prompt: What is the best breakfast food?
 Support your opinion with examples and details.